zigazoo logo

 Rating:

-Zigazoo doesn’t have any parental control options.
-However, they recently came out with Zigazoo Kids — an app specifically designed for the younger Gen Alpha (whereas Zigazoo is geared more towards Gen Z).
+For parents looking for a more controlled social media experience, there’s Zigazoo’s original app, Zigazoo Kids.
+This app is specifically designed for the younger Gen Alpha (whereas Zigazoo is geared more towards Gen Z).

 If you are looking for extra control for Zigazoo, Bark can help!
 With Bark, you can: